RitaOlenchuk/igemmunich2018/README.md

 #### Acknowledgement
 irath96: Electron Biolerplate
 https://github.com/irath96/electron-react-typescript-boilerplate

-We would like to thank our whole team and especially our supervisors for the hard work, support and the possibility to work with such interesting data.
+We would like to thank our whole team and especially our supervisors for the hard work, support and the possibility to work with novel fastq data.